dlstreamer/pipeline-server/docs/defining_pipelines.md

 #### More Information

-For more information and examples of media analytics pipelines created with DL Streamer please see the DL Streamer [tutorial](https://github.com/opencv/gst-video-analytics/wiki/GStreamer%20Video%20Analytics%20Tutorial).
+For more information and examples of media analytics pipelines created with Intel(R) DL Streamer please see the Intel(R) DL Streamer [tutorial](https://github.com/opencv/gst-video-analytics/wiki/GStreamer%20Video%20Analytics%20Tutorial).

 ### FFmpeg Templates